Eugleo/magic-racket/README.md

 As you can see, the highlighting strives to be _correct_ and _consistent_ — and it supports most of the language's features as well.
 In many ways, this extension was inspired by the highlighting in DrRacket itself, however, in some aspects it aims to be less minimalistic.

-If something isn't highlighted correctly, it's probably because it isn't valid syntax.
-In particular, if your number isn't getting highlighted, it's most likely due to it being wrong, and it won't be accepted by the Racket reader either.

-*Nonetheless, if you think you found a bug, please open an issue — see Contributing.*

 ### REPL support

 There are four new commands in VS Code, which you can find upon pressing <kbd>`Cmd+Shift+P`</kbd> (or <kbd>`Ctrl+Shift+P`</kbd> if you're on Linux or Windows):